 - A storyline about Mike's fan disillusionment upon learning that his favourite sci-fi author disagreed with him on gay rights (the author was a thinly disguised Orson Scott Card, whose own views were in the news at the time, but he could just as well represent Heinlein, Clarke, or any number of others — sci-fi attracts writers with all sorts of controversial opinions).
 Ultimately, Mike decided to focus on his love of the author's work, not his politics.

-- Something Positive also featured a couple of the main characters writing "Neko Neko Holy-chan", a webcomic which was an over-the-top catgirl webcomic to make money from merchandising, which acquired a large and very obsessive fanbase.
-Disillusioned at a Fan Convention ( one of the creators objects to the murder of a man who spoke against the comic, claiming it isn't that important), they tear the convention-goers apart in a bloody rampage.
+- Something Positive also featured a couple of the main characters writing "Neko Neko Holy-chan", an over-the-top catgirl webcomic purely intended to make money from merchandising, which acquired a large and very obsessive fanbase.
+Disillusioned at a Fan Convention (one of the creators objects to the murder of a man who spoke against the comic, claiming it isn't that important), the fangirls tear the convention-goers apart in a bloody rampage.

 - Minmax gets it pretty hard in Goblins when it turns out his idolised Dellyn Goblin-Slayer is much more than just a heroic scourge of Always Chaotic Evil species...
-To name just a couple of things, leading exceedingly cruel experiments on a number of varyingly intelligent creatures, and keeping a Yuan-Ti to beat and rape her frequently only to heal her for repeats.
+To name just a couple of things, leading exceedingly cruel experiments on a number of creatures of varying intelligence, and keeping a Yuan-Ti to beat and rape her frequently only to heal her for repeats.

 - Disney's Fillmore! had an episode resolution dedicated to this.
 The fangirl discovered her favorite author had completely derailed her own book series, and upon meeting the author herself, found her to be an impatient, cynical woman who did not consider the books, the plot, the fans, or the characters worth such devotion or attention.
 Interestingly, the episode ended in a rather positive note for fans with the girl declaring that a book was a promise to the fans, and the author broke it.